contentful/contentful-management.js/README.md

 This means that new versions are released automatically as fixes, features or breaking changes are released.

 You can check the changelog on the [releases](https://github.com/contentful/contentful-management.js/releases) page.

-## Migration from contentful-management.js 3.x

-The bundle for browsers is now called `contentful-management.browser.min.js` to mark it clearly as browser only bundle.
-If you need to support IE 11 or other old browsers, you may use the `contentful-management.legacy.min.js`.
-Node will automatically use the `contentful-management.node.min.js` while bundlers like Webpack will resolve to the new ES-modules version of the library.

-No changes to the API of the library were made.

 ## Migration from contentful-management.js 1.x and older